klever1995/websocket/README.md

 This is a basic WebSocket server implemented with Node.js.
 The server listens for WebSocket connections on port 8080 and sends a "Hello, World!" message to all connected clients.
 It also logs messages received from clients.

+### Changes:
+- Now, the server serves an `index.html` file for easy WebSocket client testing through a browser.
+- WebSocket connection is established at `ws://localhost:8080`.

 ## Technologies Used

 - Node.js
 - WebSocket (ws library)
 - Docker
+- HTML (for testing via browser)

 ## Prerequisites